Gabrial McNair: Appearances

 In the late 2005, McNair went on tour with fellow band member Gwen Stefani on her solo Harajuku Lovers Tour.
 He joined Gwen once again on "The Sweet Escape Tour" in 2007.
 He continues to perform with Miss Stefani on her Las Vegas Residency "Just a Girl" at the Planet Hollywood Casino, as well as other various performances.

 He joined the Smashing Pumpkins on their 20th Anniversary Tour in 2008, playing the trombone, backing vocals, and percussion.

 He also joined Lenny Kravitz on his "Black and White America World Tour" in 2011 & 2012, playing the trombone and percussion.

 In 2013, he lent his vocals to the track "Desert Lullaby" on the original soundtrack of Lightning Returns: Final Fantasy XIII, composed by Naoshi Mizuta.
 The soundtrack was released on November 21, the same day as the release of the game in Japan; the North American and European release followed in early 2014.

 In 2016, he began touring and playing keyboards for the band Tegan and Sara alongside drummer Brendan Buckley, and Bassist Eva Gardner.
 He joined them on their 2016 world tour in support of their new record Love You To Death.
 He also continued performing with Tegan and Sara on the 10th Anniversary tour celebrating their classic album The Con.

-Since the Fall of 2017, Gabrial has been recording and performing with Sublime with Rome, playing Keyboards, Trombone, and Backing Vocals.
-He contributed Keyboards and Trombone to their 2019 album Blessings (album).
-They are currently working on a new album, which is planned for a release in 2022.
+Since 2017, McNair has toured with Sublime with Rome, providing keyboards, trombone, and backing vocals.
+He also contributed to their 2019 album Blessings.